 The bonus offer is typically between 50% and 100% – a 100% bonus being a reward of twice as many status credits as would normally be provided.

-While these bonuses always come as a welcome top-up for members, they’re particularly appealing to travellers taking longer flights and those booking more expensive fares.
+These bonuses always come as a welcome top-up for members, and they’re particularly appealing to travellers taking longer flights and those booking more expensive fares.

 Take Sydney-Perth, as an example.
 Normally, a return trip on most business class fares would net 160 status credits – but when booked during a ‘double status credits’ promotion, that’s pushed to 320 status credits.